typelevel/fs2/README.md

 [![Build Status](https://travis-ci.org/scalaz/scalaz-stream.png?branch=master)](http://travis-ci.org/scalaz/scalaz-stream)

 `scalaz-stream` is a streaming I/O library.
 The design goals are compositionality, expressiveness, resource safety, and speed.
-The design for is meant to supercede or replace older iteratee or iteratee-style libraries.
+The design is meant to supercede or replace older iteratee or iteratee-style libraries.
 Here's a simple example of its use:

 ``` scala
 import scalaz.stream._